hishamcse/DRL-Renegades-Game-Bots/README.md

 # DRL-Renegades-Game-Bots

 A collection of my implemented RL agents for games like Pacman, Lunarlander, Pong, SpaceInvaders, Frozenlake, Taxi, Pixelcopter, Montezuma, Soccer, VizDoom and a lot more by implementing various DRL algorithms using gym, unity-ml, pygame, sb3, rl-zoo, pandagym and sample factory libraries.
+A lot of agents implemented as part of this free course on DRL at HuggingFace: [Link](https://huggingface.co/learn/deep-rl-course/unit0/introduction) by [Thomas Simonini](https://x.com/ThomasSimonini?mx=2)

 ## Covered DRL Topics
   * Q-learning + DQN